mau-jac/1T6-F20/wk10/deployment_diagrams.md

 # System Architecture Diagrams

-In this chapter we will look at two types of architecture diagrams:
+In this chapter we will look at two types of architecture diagrams used in software engineering:

-- **Generic System Architecture diagrams** (no specific rules for describing elements)
+- **General System Architecture diagrams** (no specific rules for describing elements)
 - **UML Deployment diagrams** (has a spefic structure for how elements are illustrated)

 <br>

 System Architecture Diagrams illustrate the how the different components of a system work together.

+## General System Architecture Diagrams

-> Architecture diagrams can be "high-level" or very detailed.
+> System Architecture diagrams can be "high-level" or very detailed.
 It depend's on **the audience.**

 This is a generic type of diagram and the level of detail will depend on the audience, **there is no technical specification for how it should be done.**

 <br>

-The goal is to identify and label the main software components and show their connections.
+The goal is to identify and label the main software components as well as their connections.

 <br>

 Below is the architecture diagram for an Android app prototype.
 The diagram is made for an "entry-level" technical audience and only features the main system components.

-The following is listed:
+The following is illustrated:

 - Major system components,
-- How components connect
+- How components connect,
-- No destinctions between types of servers or versions of Android.
+- No details regarding types of servers or versions of Android.

 <br>